tingkts/CodeSnippet/README.md

-#### Code Snippets
+#### Miscellaneous Code Snippets and Notes

-Just record some useful code snippets as the cheat sheet.
+Just record awesome code snippets and notes as the cheat sheet.